Professional Reviews

 • KeeperChat — an encrypted messaging service that has far more privacy features than most messaging apps.

-• TOTP authentification — a feature that allows you to set up TOTP for external logins and access them from within your Keeper records.
+• TOTP authentication — a feature that allows you to set up TOTP for external logins and access them from within your Keeper records.

 Overall, I found Keeper to be highly secure, easy to use, and feature-rich.
-Keeper Unlimited is a great choice for a single user, and Keeper Family is a great option for families, with up to 5 separate vaults and 10 GB of secure storage included.
+Keeper Personal is a great choice for a single user, and Keeper Family is an affordable option for families, providing up to 5 separate vaults and 10 GB of secure storage.
 Keeper doesn’t offer a money-back guarantee, but you can try it risk-free with a 30-day free trial.

 🔐 Encryption 256-bit AES